awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-lambda-cc.md

 **Note**
 You can use more than one event type in a trigger\.
 However, if you specify `all`, you cannot specify other events\.

-   To see the full list of valid event types, at the terminal or command prompt, type aws codecommit put\-repository\-triggers help\.
+   To see the full list of valid event types, at the terminal or command prompt, enter aws codecommit put\-repository\-triggers help\.

    In addition, you can include a string in `customData` \(for example, an IRC channel name developers use when discussing development in this repository\)\.
 This field is a string\.
 It cannot be used to pass any dynamic parameters\.
-This string will be appended as an attribute to the AWS CodeCommit JSON returned in response to the trigger\.
+This string is appended as an attribute to the AWS CodeCommit JSON returned in response to the trigger\.

 1. At a terminal or command prompt, optionally run the test\-repository\-triggers command\.
 For example, the following is used to test that the JSON file named *trigger\.json* is valid and that AWS CodeCommit can trigger the Lambda function\.
 This test uses sample data to trigger the function if no real data is available\.